What are the Top Australian Web Hosts 2017? – Reviews and Buyers Guide

 We all want a fast website that doesn’t lag.
 The modern customer is spoiled and anything longer than 5 seconds is way too long.
 With mobile accelerated pages that is even more important.

 Our way back metrics over the last ten years allowed us to compare average load times across all major Australian cities including Sydney, Brisbane, Adelaide.

 We compared those results to average US speeds to monitor load times.
 Our top recorded load times were 226ms and the absolute worst was well over 2850ms (roughly 11.5X slower).

-Some hosting providers are a world apart.
+Customer support is a big factor.
 Some have great service where your questions get answered in a couple of seconds while others will leave you waiting all day.
-We’ve worked with some providers who don’t even provide live chat you need to leave a ticket which is often times responded by some automated garbage response.
+We’ve worked with some providers who don’t even provide live chat and instead use an outdated ticket system.

 I can definitively say that our top three recommended hosting companies are the best when it comes to hosting support.
 Our top pick has actually won awards for their insanely good customer service.